9001/copyparty/README.md

 ## navpane

-switching between breadcrumbs or navpane
+opening the navpane

-click the `🌲` or pressing the `B` hotkey to toggle between breadcrumbs path (default), or a navpane (tree-browser sidebar thing)
+clicking the `≡` or pressing the `B` hotkey toggles the navpane (tree-browser sidebar thing)

 * `[+]` and `[-]` (or hotkeys `A`/`D`) adjust the size
 * `[🎯]` jumps to the currently open folder